-Aisha, Mother of the Faithful: The Scholarly Persona and Literary Critique
+Aisha, Mother of the Faithful: The Scholarly Persona and Literary Critique - Part 1

 Humanity owes a tremendous debt to two women who played key roles in preserving the Prophetic message in the manner it was delivered.
 One of them had the privilege of caring for the Noble Messenger and facilitating the means for him to convey his message.
-The other was honored with the task of preserving this message and transmitting it to successive generations of the Muslim nation.
+The other was honoured with the task of preserving this message and transmitting it to successive generations of the Muslim nation.
 Imam Shams al-Din al-Dhahabi (d.
 748 AH / 1347 CE) remarked in his book "Siyar A'lam al-Nubala" (Biographies of Noble Figures): "I do not know of a woman in the nation of Muhammad (peace be upon him), indeed among all women, more knowledgeable than her!"

-Between these two remarkable figures, the wheels of Islam turned and its message spread across various corners of the earth.
+Between these two remarkable figures, the wheels of Islam turned, and its message spread across various corners of the earth.
 Khadijah bint Khuwaylid (Wafat 3 BH / 619 CE) - may Allah be pleased with her - provided the support to which the Prophet (peace be upon him) turned, steadfastly supporting and assisting him.
 He never forgot her contribution over the years, continuously acknowledging her virtues, saying: "She believed in me when people disbelieved, she supported me when people rejected me, and she provided for me when people deprived me."
 (Reported by Ahmad in al-Musnad).

 As for Aisha (Wafat.
 58 AH / 679 CE) - may Allah be pleased with her - she was the keen observer of the daily life of the Messenger (peace be upon him) and the attentive listener to the prophetic knowledge, thus becoming the first distinguished student in the Prophetic school.
 She possessed an innate readiness for rapid memorization, comprehension, and eloquence, qualifying her to lead a life rich in scholarly activity and service to the religion and the nation.
 She left behind a rich legacy for Muslim offspring in methodologies of legal reasoning, issuing religious verdicts, and balanced interpretation of texts.